waa/bacula-tapealert/README.md

-# bacula-tapealert
+# BACULA TAPEALERT
-A drop-in `tapealert` script replacement which automatically identifies the correct `sg` device node to test with the tapeinfo utility.
+This `bacula-tapealer.py` script is a drop-in `tapealert` script replacement which automatically identifies the correct `sg` device node to test with the tapeinfo utility.

 ## INTRODUCTION: